bjwo/bjwo.github.io/_posts/2019-08-23-EV7-Day17-Gothenburg-Bua.md

 The Kattegattleden is one of the best-developed cycle routes we've ridden.
 The signage is really good, so you don't need to look at the maps on your phone constantly.
 And the landscape is again really scenic.

-We rode until the little town of Bua, bought some dinner at a Supermarket and had a shower at the local guest harbor.
-The shelter we had read about on the web (but wasn't on any map online) was on a running track on a hill above the village, pretty close to a residential area.
+We rode until we reached the little town of Bua, bought some dinner at a Supermarket and had a shower at the local guest harbor.
+The shelter we had read about on the web (but wasn't on any map online) was next to a running track on a hill above the village, pretty close to a residential area.

 ## Photos